vlvagerviwager/jlpt-resources/README.md

 ## N4

-- WaniKani
+- App: WaniKani
-- Try!
+- Book: Try!
 N4
-- Kuma Learn SRS - 10 cards per day
+- App: Kuma Learn SRS - 10 cards per day
 - https://japanesetest4you.com/category/jlpt-n5/

 ## Tried and abandoned for N5

-- Anki
+- App: Anki
-- Satori Reader
+- App: Satori Reader
-- Duolingo (I completed the original Japanese course before the big UI update)
+- App: Duolingo (I completed the original Japanese course before the big UI update)
-- Shin Nihongo 500 Mon - this would be more useful for N4 imo.
+- Book: Shin Nihongo 500 Mon - this would be more useful for N4 imo.
-- A Guide to Japanese Grammar by Tae Kim - it would be more useful for higher levels - too in-depth for N5.
+- Book: A Guide to Japanese Grammar by Tae Kim - it would be more useful for higher levels - too in-depth for N5.